HexTech254/auctioneer/README.md

 ## Features

-Post your auction and the client can choose to view and attend the auction Daraja online payment provider platform has been intergrated allowing for m pesa payment
+Post your auction and the client can choose to view and attend the auction Daraja online payment provider platform has been intergrated allowing for m pesa payment.

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Steve Kiplangat via hexenterprize@gmail.com.
-All security vulnerabilities will be promptly addressed.

 ## Development Setup